-An analysis by HIV + Hep found that five of six health insurers offering plans on the Oregon Marketplace contained language barring at least some, if not all, copay assistance from counting towards patients cost-sharing obligations.
+An analysis by HIV + Hep found that all six health insurers offering plans on the Ohio Marketplace contained language barring at least some, if not all, copay assistance from counting towards patients cost-sharing obligations.
 For more details please see our analysis attached to this letter.